Classifying Programming Languages

 Assembly Languages

 An assembly language is an encoding of machine code into something more readable.
-It assigns human-readable labels (or names) to storage locations, jump targets, and subroutine starting addresses, but doesn’t really go too far beyond that.
+It assigns human-readable labels (or names) to storage locations, jump targets, and function starting addresses, but doesn’t really go too far beyond that.
 It’s really isomorphic to its machine language.
 Here’s the function from above on the Intel 64 architecture using the GAS assembly language:

 .globl f